-Posting a photo from her early days on the tennis court, 34-year-old Anna-Lena Groenefeld of Germany is officially announcing the end of her professional career and at the same time joining our Little Tennis Stars series.
+Posting a photo from her early days on the tennis court, 34-year-old Anna-Lena Groenefeld of Germany is officially announcing the end of her professional career.

 Sixteen and a half years after turning pro, this doubles specialist is ready to start a new chapter in her life, which is to start a family.
 Here’s her explanation on the social media:

 This little girl had dreams!
 For the last 18 years, she was able to live one of them!
 But now it’s time to hopefully FULFILL another dream of having a family!

 I want to say thank you to everyone who was by my side through all those years in the ups and downs!
 My family, friends and all of you who followed and supported me all these years!
 Thank you!